1918 United Kingdom general election in Ireland: Changes in the electorate

 Secondly, the franchise had been greatly extended by the Representation of the People Act 1918.
 This granted voting rights to women (albeit only those over 30) for the first time, and gave all men over 21 and military servicemen over 19 a vote in parliamentary elections without property qualifications.
 The Irish electorate increased from around 700,000 to about two million.

-Overall, a new generation of young voters, and the sudden influx of women over thirty, meant that vast numbers of new voters of unknown voter affiliation existed, changing dramatically the make-up of the Irish electorate.
+Overall, a new generation of young voters, and the sudden influx of women over thirty, meant that vast numbers of new voters of unknown voter affiliation existed, changing dramatically the composition of the Irish electorate.